TheRealKasumi/NikoLight/documentation/build.md

 ### Upload Gerber Files

-At first the so called `gerber files` should be uploaded.
+First, the so-called `gerber files` should be uploaded.
 These contain all the data required to produce the PCB.
 They can be found in the [/pcb/gerber](/pcb/gerber/) folder of the project.
 JLCPCB requires you to upload all of them as a zip file.
 Create a new zip file and put all files from the `gerber` folder into the root of the zip file.
 Click on `Add gerber file` on the configuration page and then upload the newly created zip file.
-Once the upload and processing is done, you will see a preview of the PCB.
+Once upload and processing is done, you will see a preview of the PCB.
 It should look like this:

 ![PCB](media/build/pcb.png)

 ### Configuration

-Generally, you should be fine with their default configuration.
-But you are free to modify it if you wish.
+Generally, you should be fine with their default configuration but you are free to modify it if you wish.
-However, keep in mind that this can have a big impact on the price.
+However, keep in mind that this can have a big effect on the price.
 Changing the number of layers and dimensions is not recommended and can lead to problems later.
 Also the PCB shouldn't be too thin.
-Here the default 1.6mm are just perfect.
+Here the default 1.6mm is just perfect.
 When you are done, add the PCB to the shopping cart.

 ![PCB Options](media/build/pcb-options.jpeg)